tbranyen/tbranyen.com/README.md

 I started with the idea of content being stored in Git instead of a traditional database.
 This allowed me to keep a paper trail of post updates, which would encourage me to keep posts up-to-date.
-Every file could be referenced by a specific SHA, cool urls don't change.
+Every file can be referenced by a specific SHA, cool urls don't change.

 I began development of this site in 2011 and have put it through many rewrites.